 Benefits of these spinach banana pancakes

-These healthy pancakes contain nutritious ingredients and healthy fats from the chia seeds.
+These healthy banana spinach pancakes contain nutritious ingredients and healthy fats from the chia seeds.
 The chia seeds contain anti-inflammatory omega-3 fats that many people are deficient in.

 They also help to bind the pancakes together as they act like a flax egg.